rtrp/osu-transport/wiki/index.md

 ## Simulation Tools
 A brief and non-exhaustive list of software NSE has access to.
 Please note that some of these are export controlled software and require proper permissions.
-If you need access to them, just ask.
+If you need access to them, just ask. ([OSU VPN](http://oregonstate.edu/helpdocs/network-and-phone/virtual-private-network-vpn), [Access network drive](https://it.engineering.oregonstate.edu/accessing-engineering-file-space-using-windows-file-sharing))

 ##### [Rogue](https://it.engineering.oregonstate.edu/nuclear-science-and-engineering-computing-support) (NSE Linux Workstation)
 * [Attila](https://www.varian.com/x-ray-imaging-components/products/security-industrial-imaging/attila-software-suite) - Radiation Transport